jruttan1/mini-gpt/README.md

 ---

 All hyperparameters are defined near the top of each script (or at the beginning of the notebook).
 Feel free to tweak:

 	• batch_size

 	• block_size

 	• learning_rate

  	• max_iters

   	• eval_iters

 	• n_embd (embedding dimension)

 	• n_head (number of attention heads)

 	• n_layer (number of transformer blocks)

 	• dropout

 	• And more…

-Play around with these settings to see how they affect training speed and text quality.
+A main objective of this project is playing around with these settings to see how they affect training speed and output quality.

-Inspiration
+## Inspiration
 	• Andrej Karpathy’s “Let’s build GPT” video

 	• Karpathy’s char-rnn project